psalm/psalm.dev/assets/articles/immutability-and-beyond.md

 ### Per-property immutability

-Some OOP languages have built-in support for public properties that can be read  anywhere, but only written to once (on initialisation).
-PHP doesn't support them, but people tend to simulate the idea by making the property private and adding a public `get<PropertyName>` method:
+Some object-oriented languages have built-in support for public properties that can be read anywhere, but only written to once (on initialisation).
+PHP doesn't support the syntax directly, but developers can simulate the idea by making the property private and adding a public `get<PropertyName>` method:

 ```php
 <?php